thegenemyers/FASTGA/README.md

 hits, FastGA then runs a wave-based local alignment routine that searches for a local alignment of length at least -a(100) with a similarity of -e(70%) or better that contains at least one of the seeds in the chain.
 All such found alignments are reported in the output .las file in lexicgraphical order of source1 contig #, and then source 2 contig #, and then the start coordinate of the alignment in source1.
+The options -s, -c -a, and -e can be used to modify the default thresholds for chaining and alignment.